vbertone/apfelxx/README.md

 semi-inclusive DIS and Drell-Yan cross sections, are easily implementable in APFEL++.

-APFEL++ is used as a prediction engine in [NangaParbat](https://github.com/vbertone/NangaParbat), a code devoted to the extraction of Trasverse-Momentum-Dependent (TMD) distributions, and in [MontBlanc](https://github.com/vbertone/MontBlanc), a code for the determination of collinear distributions.
+APFEL++ is used as a prediction engine in:
+[NangaParbat](https://github.com/vbertone/NangaParbat), a code devoted to the extraction of Trasverse-Momentum-Dependent (TMD) distributions; [MontBlanc](https://github.com/vbertone/MontBlanc), a code for the determination of collinear fragmentation functions (FFs);
+and [Denali](https://github.com/MapCollaboration/Denali), a code for the determination of collinear longitudinally polarised PDFs.
 APFEL++ is also currently interfaced to
 [PARTONS](http://partons.cea.fr/partons/doc/html/index.html), a
 software dedicated to the phenomenology of Generalised Parton Distributions (GPDs) and TMDs, and to